 - Serve: Spoon the sauce over bok choy 1 tbsp a time until your desired flavor intensity level.
 Serve in room temperature or chilled.

 What to serve with Bok Choy Dim Sum?
-Check out my Paleo Orange Chicken, Paleo Shumai, Chinese pepper steak, Paleo broccoli fired rice, Chicken stir-fry with zucchini, Chinese jumbo shrimp and ketchup stir-fry, and Chicken broccoli!
+Check out my Paleo Orange Chicken, Paleo Shumai, Chinese pepper steak, Paleo broccoli fired rice, Chicken stir-fry with zucchini, Chinese jumbo shrimp and ketchup stir-fry, seafood dim sum, and Chicken broccoli!